YouXam/debug-proxy/README.md

 # Debug Proxy

-A high-performance HTTP debugging reverse proxy with timeout handling and subprocess management.
+A HTTP debugging reverse proxy with timeout handling and subprocess management.

 ## Features